urbanogilson/lavandula/doc/tutorial.md

 ## Routing

-Now we need to register this controller to a route in our application.
+Now we need to register this controller to a route in our application so that it can be routed to the correct endpoint.
 We will register this controller to the '/todos' route.

 ```
 void registerRoutes(App app) {
-    root(&app, home);
+    // ..
     get(&app, "/todos", getTodos);
 }
 ```